schrer/shepherd-bot/readme.md

 Set up the Python environment
 ```
-$ virtualenv wolbot_venv
+$ virtualenv shepherd_venv
-$ source wolbot_venv/bin/activate
+$ source shepherd_venv/bin/activate
 (venv)$ pip install -r requirements.txt
 ```
 If any errors occur during the reuirements installation, you are possibly missing some build dependencies.
 Check from the errors what could be missing and install that with `apt`.

 Start the application
 ```
-(venv)$ python3 wolbot.py
+(venv)$ python3 shepherd-bot.py
 ```

 ### Autostart on Raspberry Pi

 The easiest way is to add the launcher script to `/etc/rc.local`.
 ```
-/opt/wolbot/wolbot-launcher.sh
+/opt/shepherd-bot/shepherd-launcher.sh
 ```

 For all commands that run over SSH, it will also be necessary to do some more setup on the Raspberry Pi and the target machine.
-In order to be able to login when running wolbot from `/etc/rc.local`, the root user has to have an auth-key available, that is listed as authorized_key on the SSH server (a.k.a. the machine you want to command).
+In order to be able to login when running Shepherd from `/etc/rc.local`, the root user has to have an auth-key available, that is listed as authorized_key on the SSH server (a.k.a. the machine you want to command).
 This can be done by adding such a key into the directory `/root/.ssh` on the Raspberry Pi.

 ### Shutdown command